ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 **3.)** Modified rtems-record-lttng tool program to produce trace from RTEMS target which is compatible with LTTng metadata.

 **4.)** Added LTTng sched_switch event in both rtems-record-lttng tool and LTTng metadata.
-This event helps in visualization of CPU usage and resources in Trace Compass.
+This event helps in visualization of CPU usage and resources in the Trace Compass.

 **Main Outcome of Phase 2:** The rtems-record-lttng tool program now has support to read from a file if –input= command-line option is given.
 Earlier only babeltrace was able to read the event stream but now
 Trace Compass can also read event stream values.
 The Trace Compass can also display the CPU Usage